aptoma/videoplaza-html5/README.md

 # What is this? #
-Videoplaza is a provider of ads for video, and have recently (as of May 2012) released a major rewrite of their HTML5 video solution.
+Videoplaza is a provider of ads for video.

-This repository contains a library written to make writing a working integration substantially easier.
+This repository contains a library written to make writing a working integration with Videoplaza substantially easier.
 It will take care of all forms of tracking, displaying prerolls, midrolls and postrolls, as well as companion banners in a flexible and standards compliant way.

 # Do you have an example? #

 Yes, just open index.html.

-Note that you should download video.ogg or video.mp4 (or both) yourself, since video files aren't really good to put in a repo.
-[Big Buck Bunny](http://www.bigbuckbunny.org/index.php/download/) works well and is easily available.

 # How do I use it? #
 To use the library, include it in your page after the Videoplaza HTML5